Case Study #1

 From: 'I'm being held accountable for tough results, but my budget and resources aren't keeping up'

-To: 'I know exactly how to optimize what I have for maximum impact'
+To: 'I know exactly how to optimize what I have for great impact'

-The SITUATION: A global player delivering high stakes transformation had to cut operating costs drastically and suddenly.
+The SITUATION: A leading global organization in its field had to cut operating costs for major a transformation drastically and suddenly.
 This was no flash in the pan or temporary crisis.
 It was a fundamental and permanent shift in the organization's culture, values and Operating Model.
 A seasoned Program Manager with a great track record and a demanding portfolio to deliver was working hard, and smart, to adapt and to deliver more impact with fewer resources through project teams spanning many countries.

-RESPONSE: As a result of Workshop 1 (Team Adaptability Quotient SWOT Analysis), Workshop 2 (Individual SWOT Analysis),and Workshops 3 and 4 (Believe You Can Impact and Energized to Impact) this Leader carved out new ways to adapt to meet his targets set by the top table.
+RESPONSE: As a result of the Crisis Adaptability Diagnostic and Crisis Adaptability Labs 1 (Belief) and 2 (Energy) this Leader and his teams carved out new ways to adapt to meet their targets set by the top table.

-David worked with this Leader to gain a deep understanding of the threats, opportunities and challenges facing him.
+David worked with this Leader to gain a deep understanding of the threats, opportunities and challenges facing him and his teams.

-Self-discovery alone (Coaching) wasn't going to help.
-Nor was just a surface-level consulting approach.
+Self-discovery alone (coaching) wasn't going to help.
+Nor was a surface-level consulting approach.
 David and his client (a seasoned LEAN Six Sigma professional) worked together to diagnose root causes and to identify viable options.
-The content of Workshops 5 and 6 (Attuned to Impact and Reasons to Impact) proved valuable here.
+The content of Lab 3 (Attunement) proved valuable here.
 A major shift occurred through embedding some small but powerful exercises and tools to bring clarity and system to the situation.

-RESULT: The client is experiencing a drop in the stress of leading in their new more uncertain environment.
+RESULT: The client experienced a marked drop in the stress of leading in their new more uncertain environment.
 This is going to be a long running story with no easy fixes.
 David continues to work with the client who is experiencing less uncertainty and anxiety at work.

 Case Study #7

 From: 'Every project feels like a pressure cooker.
-My top talent is stressed, disengaged and eyeing the exit'
+My top talent is stressed and eyeing the exit'

 To: 'My success comes from my people as well as my processes.
-I know exactly how to lead my team without burning them out and how to simplify and leverage my processes'
+I know exactly how to lead my team without burning them out and have simplified and leveraged my processes'

 The SITUATION: A highly experienced and acclaimed Program Manger was recruited on a contract basis to lead a major transformation at an ambitious, fast growing international company.